 Sora and Shiro are a pair of gamers that collectively go by the name Blank, and Blank never loses.
 Because of this they have become quite bored and are slightly interested when they are challenged to a game of chess.
 On winning the game they get asked it they want to go to a world where games decide everything.
-They answer yet and then find themselves literally hurtling toward Disboard, the world of games, and Tet, the god of this world, is explaining the rules (or ten pledges) to them.
-From there, they set themsleves the goal of winning every game and being able to challenge Tet again.
+This is an absolutely intriguing premise for a story and in honesty the world of Disboard, and all its psychedelic colours, is a fantastic concept.
+However the anime isn’t without a few problems along the way, the biggest of which being its lack of resolution and no sequel anime ever coming out.

 That said, there is something amazing about these characters.
 My personal favourite is Izuna, who unfortunately doesn’t come along until close to the end but is actually the character I found the most sympathetic (though there wasn’t a lot of competition here).

 So are the characters good or bad?
 That is entirely going to depend on whether you find them all smug beyond redemption or if they start to grow on you.
 I’ll leave each individual to make that call.

 However bigger problems start to emerge when you look at the plot beyond just a cool concept of a duo that never lose at games in a world where games decide everything.

 They play games.
 They win games.
 They tell us early on that Blank will NEVER lose.
 Seriously, they weren’t joking.
 Doesn’t matter what the situation or odds, these two are going to find a way to win.
 Whether you find the incessant rationalisation and explanations for how they managed to win charming and amusing or just pretentious will really determine how much you enjoy the story here.
 More importantly, it kind of cuts off just as it’s getting interesting.
 They are progressing toward their stated goal but still have a long journey ahead of them and that’s it.
 Game over.
 Or, anime over.